AndrewKhassapov/connect-iq/README.md

 4.1A.
 Generate your **developer key** via command palette (Ctrl + Shift + P or Command + Shift + P) then typing "Generate a Deverloper Key" amd se;ect Monkey C: Generate a Developer Key
 4.1B.
 If you have a **developer key** then open Extensions, search **Monkey C**, select the Monkey C 'Manage' :gear: > 'Extension Settings', then update the **Monkey C: Developer Path Key** directory.
 4.2.
 Create a new project via command palette, then typing "New Project" and select Monkey C: New Project 4.3.
-Name your project, for example
+Name your project, for example "myWatchface".

 [] TODO: Complete instructions